 2. Do your leads typically have questions about your offerings that need to be answered before you can close a deal?
-Do you typically try to educate them on the larger landscape of the problem you solve (and why you’re the best solution) before they consider a purchase?

-- The awareness stage: When leads are just beginning to recognize the extent of their problem and need for a solution.
+- The awareness stage: when leads are just beginning to recognize the extent of their problem and need for a solution

-- The consideration stage: When leads understand their problem and are ready to research their options for a solution.
+- The consideration stage: when leads understand their problem and are ready to research their options for a solution

 The ability to automate this journey is an incredible boon to any sales team selling a product or service that typically requires a warm up and education.
 Similarly, inbound tools can be very valuable in upselling existing customers on additional products or services.
 They can also be used to nurture newly closed customers with post-purchase content to further develop those relationships and ensure retention rates.

-On the other hand, if your product or service is wildly simple and requires little upfront or retention effort, you may be better suited to invest your marketing dollars elsewhere.
+But if your product or service is wildly simple and requires little upfront or retention effort, you may be better suited to invest your marketing dollars elsewhere.

-Takeaway: Inbound marketing is most valuable to businesses with leads who need at least some degree of warmup or education ahead of closing.
+Takeaway: Inbound marketing is most valuable to businesses with leads who need at least some degree of warmup or product/service education ahead of closing.

 While there are exceptions, inbound marketing works best for businesses whose leads take at least a few days and up to several weeks or months to make a purchase decision.
-Because when it comes to longer buyer journeys, it’s critical that you make the effort to educate leads on your offerings and position your brand as a trustworthy and reliable solution if you want to beat out your competitors for the sale.
+Because when it comes to longer buyer journeys, it’s critical that you make the effort to educate leads on your offerings and position your brand as a trustworthy and reliable solution, if you want to beat out your competitors for the sale.
 Auto-feeding them strategic, lead-nurturing content is the most efficient and cost-effective way to do that.